Chapter 14 : Written on the Wind

 “Her parents were murdered.
 They were found dead in their home this morning, with that horrible green skull set over the house.
 Virgil Kemp overheard them telling her.”

-, Arthur thought with a jolt as Cecilia darted off to where Reid was standing a few yards away with Dunstan and Petula to pass the news on to them.
+The Dark Mark, Arthur thought with a jolt as Cecilia darted off to where Reid was standing a few yards away with Dunstan and Petula to pass the news on to them.
 Another violent death, chalked up to the followers of Voldemort.

 “But Twyla's parents aren't Muggleborn, are they?”
 Hattie said in a whisper.

 Professor Dumbledore gave them all a significant look, and the crowd in the entrance hall dispersed.
 Arthur followed the flow of the other students back into the Great Hall and pushed the food around on his plate, knowing he should eat but unable to do so, while the sounds of Twyla's anguish continued.
 There was a heavy silence around the table.
 No one else seemed able to finish eating.
 Molly was staring at her plate, chewing on her thumbnail, when Arthur looked over at her.
 He reached over to take her hand, and she scooted closer to him to rest her head against his shoulder.